jordanknapp00/Playlist-Manager/README.md

 ## Coming in Later Versions

-v1.0.2 sees the program in a completely functional state.
-However, there are a few features planned for future versions.
+The following features are planned for future versions.
 Planned features include, but are not limited to:

 - Overhauling the underlying data structures to use Delphi's ```TClientDataSet``` rather than nested dictionaries
 - Improved user interface, hopefully including a table with sortable columns
-- Make album year and song track number non-mandatory
 - Ability to export only the currently queried set
 - Copy text from the table (and export only the selected set)
 - Allow specifying order of bands, albums, or songs in the export (as right now, the order is fairly arbitrary due to unordered nature of dictionaries)
 - Eliminate memory leaks
 - More querying options (such as querying for non-favorites only and the ability to include multiple years and track numbers)
 - Improve responsiveness of UI (better resizing than just using anchors)
+- More metadata (length for albums and songs)

 ### Known Bugs

 The following bugs are known and will be addressed in later versions:

-- Loading a file when one is already loaded doesn't work
-- Using songs under the "N/A" album will add "N/A" two times in the add and modify song dialogs
 - Querying doesn't work unless every band has at least one album, and every album has at least one song (fix by moving to ```TClientDataSet```, probably)